ndbroadbent/ndbroadbent.github.io/content/posts/2022-10-30-e24-resistor-pack-ring-binder.md

 ## Introduction to Resistors

 [Resistors](https://en.wikipedia.org/wiki/Resistor) are a fundamental component in electronics.
 They are used to limit the current flowing through a circuit.
 Resistors have colored bands that represent their value.
 The first two bands represent the first two digits of the resistance, and the third band represents the "multiplier" value, or power of 10.
-For example, a 10K resistor has a brown band, a black band, and an orange band.
+For example, a 10KΩ resistor has a brown band, a black band, and an orange band.
 The first two bands are brown (1) and black (0), which is 10.
-The third band is orange (1,000), so the resistance is 10 x 1,000 = 10,000 ohms.
+The third band is orange (1,000Ω), so the resistance is 10 x 1,000 = 10,000Ω.

 <img class="lightbox thumb" src="/images/posts/2022/10/e24-resistors-ring-binder/10k-resistor.jpg" alt="10,000 ohm resistor" style="max-width: 500px;" />

 The "tolerance" value is the fourth band.
 This is the maximum deviation from the nominal resistance.
-For example, a 10K resistor with a 5% tolerance can have a resistance between 9,500 ohms and 10,500 ohms.
+For example, a 10KΩ resistor with a 5% tolerance can have a resistance between 9,500Ω and 10,500Ω.

 <br/>
 <img class="lightbox thumb" src="/images/posts/2022/10/e24-resistors-ring-binder/resistor-color-chart.jpg" alt="Resistor color chart" style="max-width: 500px;" />